sujeetkryadav/angular2-POC/README.md

 ## MOCK JSON DATA

-I heve created one JSON file inside `assets` folder and called it from service using `HTTP` request.
+I have created one JSON file inside `assets` folder and called it from service using `HTTP` request.
 Here i have provided three users bydefault.
 You can add more user in that json file once you have downloaded repo.

 ## Build